Isfand/rcb/.github/ISSUE_TEMPLATE/feature_request.md

 ## Problem Statement
-What limitation or gap prompted this request? e.g. *"When restoring files deleted across multiple executions, there is no way to preview which execution group I'm targeting before committing with `--previous`."*
+What limitation or gap prompted this request? e.g. *"When restoring files deleted across multiple executions, there is no way to preview which batch group I'm targeting before committing with `--last`."*

 ## Affected Command(s)
 Which sub-command(s) would this involve?